irisval/iris-hugo/content/current/current.md

 ---
 page: true
-layout: "current"
+layout: current
-draft: false

 ---
+im currently working on this